The Tanuki We Walk Past

 - Natural ash glazes (hi-iro and biidoro) — surfaces no modern kiln can reproduce

-- The tanuki figurine: probably the most globally distributed Japanese ceramic form, and easily the least representative of what the village actually makes
+- The tanuki figurine: probably the most globally distributed Japanese ceramic form, and the least representative of what the village actually makes

 The kiln at Ogama had been sealed for four days when I arrived.
 Early December.
 The potter — late sixties, narrow hands, the forearms of a man who has stacked more pine than he has signed documents — had been awake since four in the morning.
 Nine days of firing.
 Three days of cooling.
 Now the unsealing.